GabinDDL/L2S2-GYTMY-Game/README.md

 ## What is this project about ?

 The goal of this project is to be able to control the movements of characters in a Maze game using real-time voice commands such as saying out loud `Up`, `Down`, `Left` or `Right`.

+## Game modes

+### "Classic Mode"

+A simple single or multi-player mode where you have to reach the end of the maze.

+### "One-Dimensional Mode"

+An extremely simple single or multi-player mode where you have to reach the end of the corridor.

+### "Blackout Mode"

+A fun single-player mode where your memory skills will comme in handy to get yourself through the darkness.